andrewtchin/message-parser/README.md

 ### Assumptions

-* Message string will be truncated to a max message length (default 1024000 bytes).
+* Message string will be truncated to max length of 1000000 bytes.
-* Mention token must begin with '@'
+* Mention token must begin with '@'.
 * Link token must begin with http:// or https://.
 * No upper bound on length of username, subject to max message length.
 * URLs are HTTP(S) because retrieving titles for other protocols would not be relevant.
 * Input validation is handled by the regex that specifies the attributes we are interested in and will ignore any tokens that do not match.

 ### Limitations